 PCIT is an evidence-based intervention for children who have difficult behavioral problems such as not listening to parents' directives, impulse control issues, difficulty with regulating their emotions, and parents are having a hard time parenting their child.
 PCIT works on fostering the parent-child relationship first (Child-Directed Interaction), and then on fostering child's compliance to parent directives (Parent-Directed Interaction).
 This approach is solution-focused and typically runs 16-20 sessions.
 Visit www.PCIT.org to read more about the support for this effective method to treat behavioral issues in children.

 Parent-Child Interaction Therapy adapted for Selective Mutism (PCIT-SM)

-PCIT-SM is a specialized approach that combines parent-child interactions to build rapport and self-confidence in both parent and child (Child-Directed Interaction) and provide an ideal foundation from which to step out of one's comfort zone and approach the fear of speaking (Verbal-Directed Interaction).
+PCIT-SM is an adaptation of PCIT and involves a specialized approach that combines parent-child interactions to build rapport and self-confidence in both parent and child (Child-Directed Interaction) and provides an ideal foundation from which to step out of one's comfort zone to approach the fear of speaking (Verbal-Directed Interaction).
 By working with both parent and child, this method treats the child's ecosystem so that they can generalize their talking across people, places, and activities.
 This method can also be adapted to older ages.

 What is Evidence-Based Practice (EBP)?

 According to the APA Dictionary of Psychology, evidence-based practice is “the integration of the best available scientific research from laboratory and field settings with clinical expertise so as to provide effective psychological services… In uniting researchers and practitioners, EBP ensures that the research on psychological assessment, case formulation, intervention strategies, therapeutic relationships and outcomes, and specific problems and patient populations is both clinically relevant and internally valid.”

 What are Randomized-Clinical Trials?